This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need to return for blood tests.
-Your primary healthcare provider or vein specialist may need to check the blood flow to your leg.
+Caregivers may also need to check the blood flow in your leg.
 Write down your questions so you remember to ask them during your visits.

 Elevate your leg: